 3. Brush Your Teeth

 If you're on the go, you can still brush your teeth, as long as you plan ahead.
-Get in the habit of carrying a spare toothbrush and toothpaste with you – or storing them in your desk drawer at work – so that you can easily slip into a bathroom to freshen your breath.
+Get in the habit of carrying a spare toothbrush and toothpaste with you – or storing them in your desk drawer at work – so that you can easily slip away to freshen your breath.

 4. Drink Milk

 Surprisingly, you can also get your garlic breath under control by drinking milk.
-A study published in the Journal of Food Science reports that milk significantly reduces the concentrations of the odorous compounds produced by garlic.
-Whole milk deodorized some of these smelly compounds more effectively than fat-free milk.
+As reported by the Telegraph, a study published in the Journal of Food Science indicates that milk significantly reduces the concentrations of the odorous compounds produced by garlic.
+Whole milk deodorised some of these smelly compounds more effectively than skimmed milk.

 5. Eat Parsley

 Parsley is a little-known bad breath fix that can be useful in an emergency.
-Parsley's fresh scent can help mask the unpleasant garlic odor.
+Parsley's fresh scent can help mask the unpleasant garlic odour.
 Plus, it has a cleansing effect inside your mouth.

-If you don't like parsley, crunchy vegetables like celery or broccoli also work in a pinch.
-These vegetables can help to loosen any garlic food particles that are stuck to your teeth; plus, their fresh smell can help to camouflage the odor of garlic.
+If you don't like parsley, crunchy vegetables like celery or broccoli also work at a pinch.
+These vegetables can help to loosen any garlic food particles that are stuck to your teeth; plus, their fresh smell can help to camouflage the odour of garlic.